mesolitica/transformers-openai-api/README.md

 # huggingface-openai-api

-OpenAI compatibility using FastAPI and Vanilla bitsandbytes HuggingFace Transformers, because you just don't care about speed.
+OpenAI compatibility using FastAPI HuggingFace Transformers, the models wrapped properly with EventSource so it can serve better concurrency.

 ## how-to local API